Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/BinaryTree/BinaryTreeNotes.md

       - Maintains `O(Log n)` height
         - By making sure the difference between the `heights` of the left/right subtrees is at most `1`
       - Red-Black Trees
+        - What are they?
+          - Self-balancing binary search tree data structure
+          - Noted for fast storage and retrieval of ordered information
+        - The `red` nodes
+          -
         - Maintain `O(Log n)` height
-        - It accomplishes this by maksing sure the number of `Black nodes` on every root to leafe paths is `the same` and there's no adjacent red nodes
+        - It accomplishes this by making sure the number of `Black nodes` on every root to leafe paths is `the same` and there's no adjacent red nodes
-  - Balanced Binary Search Trees performance wise are great
+  - `Balanced Binary Search Trees` performance wise are great
     - Since they provide `O(Log n)` time for
       - Serach
       - Insert